-Trained as an architect and architectural historian, Michele Lamprakos specializes in the early modern/modern Arab-Islamic world and critical heritage studies.
-Her research focuses on two main themes: the lives and layers of buildings and sites; and contacts between faith-cultures in the Mediterranean.
+Trained as an architect and historian, Michele Lamprakos specializes in the architecture, urbanism, and heritage of the Arab-Islamic world.
+Her research focuses on two main themes: the lives and layers of buildings and sites; and the entangled histories of Islam and Christianity in the Mediterranean.

 She is author of Building a World Heritage City: Sanaa Yemen, the first book on urban heritage to be recognized by the Society of Architectural Historians’ Spiro Kostof Award (Honorable Mention, 2018).
-She has been named a Fellow at the National Humanities Center for 2019-2020 to advance her second book, Memento Mauri: the Afterlife of the Great Mosque of Cordoba.
-Lamprakos lectures widely and has organized scholarly symposia, including “Heritage and the Arab Spring” (Freer Gallery of Art, 2014, with Nancy Um) which explored the role of cultural heritage in a new and shifting Middle East.
+In fall 2022 she will be a Visiting Senior Fellow at the Center for Advanced Study in the Visual Arts, National Gallery of Art, to advance her second book: Memento Mauri: the Afterlife of the Great Mosque of Cordoba (forthcoming, University of Texas Press).
+Lamprakos lectures widely and has co-organized international symposia, including “Heritage and the Arab Spring” (Freer Gallery of Art, 2014) which explored the role of cultural heritage in a shifting Middle East.

-Her career has combined teaching, research, and practice in architecture and historic preservation.
-Her seminars and lecture courses are thematic and cross-cultural, exploring parallels in, and contacts between, the Islamic world and Europe.
-She has also taught studios in architectural design, adaptive reuse, and preservation that address a wide range of urban conditions in the US and abroad.
-Lamprakos' professional work has included design and preservation for buildings that range in scale from tobacco warehouses to prewar single-family homes.
+She teaches “Islam in Africa: architecture and culture”; a two-part course on Mediterranean cities; and two thematic, transhistorical graduate seminars: “Destruction, Memory, Renewal” and “Adaptation.”
+Lamprakos has also taught studios and directed thesis projects on historically layered sites in the US and abroad.
+Her professional work has included design and preservation for buildings that range in scale from tobacco warehouses to prewar single-family houses.
 She has served as Technical Reviewer for the Aga Khan Award for Architecture and as Desk Reviewer for UNESCO.